5 Tips for Financing Your First Car

 - Shop around and don’t get stuck on one dealership.
 There is so much competition within the automotive industry that it’s very likely that you will be able to find an even better deal, if you just shop around and try to find that great deal.
 Shop around as much as you want until you are sure that you have explored all your options and that the deal you found is the best deal out there.

 - Get a co-signer!
-Want to get an even lower interest rate and an even better deal on your first car purchase?
+Want to get an even lower interest rate and an even better deal on financing your first car?
 Get a parent, relative, or close friend to jump on the loan with you.
 You can make the actual financial payments themselves, but you can essentially borrow your parent’s or relative’s or friend’s credit score to get the best rate possible.

 - Don’t go crazy on luxury or options.
 Keep in mind that this is your first car, and you should be paying more attention to longevity, practicality, and budget than on flairs, bells, whistles, options, and luxury.
 Most experts advise first time car buyers to not overextend themselves to buy something really fancy.
 Think of it this way, if you overextend yourself financially and buy a car that you can’t really afford, then you will be unhappy in the long run and you will be worrying about the debt so much that you’ll never be able to really enjoy the car.
 Best to save that for later on in life when you can truly afford such a big purchase.